Endpoint Protection Manager using a Microsoft SQL database no longer hosts the latest definitions and install packages

 com.sygate.scm.server.metadata.MetadataException: Could not allocate space for object 'dbo.BINARY_FILE' in database 'SEM5' because the 'FG_CONTENT' filegroup is full.
 Create disk space by deleting unneeded files, dropping objects in the filegroup, adding additional files to the filegroup, or setting autogrowth on for existing files in the filegroup.

-This problem affects SEPM servers that use a Microsoft SQL database.
 The SEPM installation sets a default maximum size for the FG_CONTENT filegroup to 20,000 MB in size.
 This space is used by content (virus definitions, IPS signatures, etc) as well as client packages that can be exported by the SEPM.
-This amount of space can handle all existing client packages (current version and all historical packages) and our default enterprise content retention of 30 revisions.
+This amount of space can handle all existing client packages (current version and all historical packages) and the default enterprise content retention of 30 revisions.
 Storing more content revisions may require a SQL administrator to increase the maximum autogrowth size of the FG_CONTENT filegroup.

 Article URL http://www.symantec.com/docs/TECH106075